Latin America's 1st conference on real-world Machine Learning applications:

 Only reviewers will see this.
 Please take care here to refrain from identifying who you are since our first round of review is blind, and we appreciate your efforts to respect that as much as possible.

-Details is a good place to go into more depth about what you’ll cover.
+Details is a good place to go into more depth about what you’ll cover and to be as specific as possible on the content of your presentation.
 We invite you to...

 Please also let us know...